 There is a pond that is believed to have existed since the time the aristocrats lived there with a shrine on one of its islands.

-- Location: One can access the temple from Kinkakuji by a 20-minute walk or a 5-minute bus ride.
-A more direct route is from Kyoto Station by JR bus.
+One can access the Ryoan Ji Temple from Kinkakuji by a 20-minute walk or a 5-minute bus ride.
+A more direct route is by JR bus.
 The journey costs 230 Yen and is about 30 minutes long.

 This fascinating museum opened in November 2006.
 It has three floors with walls lined with manga comics on its shelves.

-The museum is a welcome change from the traditional types as it deals with a current popular Japanese art form, Manga.
+The Kyoto International Manga Museum is a welcome change from the traditional types as it deals with a current popular Japanese art form, Manga.

 It is one of the few Kyoto attractions that are unique and educational for tourists as it features modern art forms such as manga.